 defaults write com.barrelproofapps.SuperSlideTvml WebKitDeveloperExtras -bool true

-I can see a ton of really cool options for implementing tvOS apps, in particular creating your own traditional app to tie into a company's CMS could be a very nice digital dashboard for an organization in the waiting room.
-Making use of webviews and some nice animation could setup a slideshow and at the same time still allow for user interation to select the slideshow channel, control the navigation or build out full Cocoa apps hitting REST services as well.
+I can see a ton of really cool options for implementing tvOS apps; in particular, creating your own traditional app to tie into a company's CMS could be a very nice digital dashboard for an organization in the waiting room.
+Making use of webviews and some nice animation could set up a slideshow and at the same time still allow for user interaction to select the slideshow channel, control the navigation, or build out full Cocoa apps hitting REST services as well.